 Are fish sticks good for you?

-They are rich in healthy fats, are low in mercury, and are high in protein.
-You can also control the amount of added salt, which is nice too.
+They are rich in beneficial fats, are low in mercury, and are high in protein.
+You can also control the amount of added salt when making them at home, which is nice too.

 How to Store

-Store leftovers in an airtight container in the fridge for up to 3 days.
+Store leftover Baked Fish Sticks in an airtight container in the fridge for up to 3 days.
 To reheat, place on a foil or parchment-lined baking sheet and warm for 6-8 minutes in a 375-degree-F oven or about 4 minutes in a 375-degree-F air fryer.

 You can warm them in 15-second increments in the microwave, but they will not be crunchy.